rydeckik/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

 7. What is the value of $R^2$ for this model?

-$R^2$ = 0.71.
+**Answer:** $R^2$ = 0.71.

 8. What does this value mean in the context of this model?
 Think about what would a “good” value of $R^2$ would be?
 Can/should this value be “perfect”?

-Putting our $R^2$ into context, we can say that `pf_expression_control` accounts for 0.71 of the variability seen in this model.
+**Answer:** Putting our $R^2$ into context, we can say that `pf_expression_control` accounts for 0.71 of the variability seen in this model.
 In past classes, we got excited when $R^2$ got to be around 0.8 (with 0.75 being acceptable).
 However, considering this is a simple linear regression model, 0.71 seems respectable.
 We should not aim for a perfect $R^2$!
 Adding more variables to the model tends to artificially increase this value.
 We also run the risk of overfitting.

 ### 5. Predict